NicholasFry/Mandaree/index.md

 This project became an exploration of not only the geothermal potential that exists beneath the town of Mandaree, but what that geothermal energy could do to revitalize the community in the face of a downturn in the oil and gas industry.
 Student investigate what it takes to recomplete oil wells, what geologic formations are of interest, how to maximize production, the energetics of the surface system, the economic impacts, where the investment dollars come from, and how this meets the desires of the people of Mandaree.

+Diligent students pulled well logs from dozens of nearby boreholes.
+One well stood out in particular, well 18128, in an abandon status and within 2km of Mandaree.
+The Inyan Kara formation became the primary formation of interest with temperatures of approximately 85C.
+The necessary temperatures for DH are usually much less, so the Inyan Kara was adequate from a system perspective.
+The necessary geologic investigation came next.
+In the next image you see the gamma ray well log, from which students can pull the precise thickness of the formation.
+Knowing the thickness will also feed into the study of how much fluid and energy the formation could sustainably produce from a 7" well casing, given other values such as permeability and porosity of the sandstone.

 ![Inyan Kara](https://github.com/NicholasFry/Mandaree/blob/main/18128Gamma.png)

 You can use the [editor on GitHub](https://github.com/NicholasFry/Mandaree/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.